 Minimum 67% Pace of Completion

 Undergraduate student financial aid applicants and recipients must demonstrate they are making measurable progress toward earning a degree by successfully completing a minimum of 67% (see example) of all hours attempted at the University and all hours accepted in transfer (including AP credits).
-All attempted hours are included even if the student was not receiving federal or state student aid).
+All attempted hours are included even if the student was not receiving federal or state aid when they were attempted.

 - Grades of A, A-, B+, B, B-, C+, C, C-, D, K, or S are successfully completed hours as long as credit is earned.

 - Grades of F, W, WF, WP, I, IP, U, NR, ER, NG, or repeated courses are not successfully completed hours.